ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

 2. Prepare the Valid ID you want to scan.
 3. Press the Continue button.
 4. Select the type of ID you are going to upload.
-5. Allow the PHLPost app to take pictures and record video.
+5. Allow the BIBO app to take pictures and record video.
-6. Allow the PHLPost app to record audio.
+6. Allow the BIBO app to record audio.
 7. Take a photo of your Valid ID.
 8. Get ready to scan your face.
 9. Press the Scan Face button.